learn-academy-2020-delta/week-2-assessment-brianthomashammond/interview-questions.md

   Your answer: JSX is JavaScript Xomething.
 (Probably not Xtreme.
 Maybe XML?)
 It is a combination of JavaScript and XML (which looks a lot like HTML).
 It allows React to inject and execute JavaScript code in the layout of a website.

-  Researched answer:
+  Researched answer: According to w3schools JSX stands for JavaScript XML.
+According to our syllabus JSX is JavaScript flavored HTML and the building block of React Components.

 5. What is React?
-React is a JavaScript library that is used to create highly responsive and dynamic user interfaces.

-  Your answer:
+  Your answer: React is a JavaScript library that is used to create highly responsive and dynamic user interfaces.

-  Researched answer:
+  Researched answer: Should have added that it's component based.